 - In a large bowl, combine almond flour, coconut flour, cocoa, salt and baking soda

-- In a smaller bowl, combine eggs and agave
+- In a small bowl, combine eggs and agave

 - Stir wet ingredients into dry